Teesside International Airport: 2018 takeover

-On 4 December 2018, the Mayor of the Tees Valley Ben Houchen announced a £40m deal had been agreed to buy Peel Airport's 89% majority shareholding in Durham Tees Valley Airport (made up of £35m for the airport and £5m for land with planning permission for 350 houses) which if approved would bring the airport back into public ownership for the first time since it was sold to Peel in 2003.
+On 4 December 2018, the mayor of the Tees Valley, Ben Houchen, announced a £40 million deal had been agreed to buy Peel Airport's 89% majority shareholding in Durham Tees Valley Airport (made up of £35 million for the airport and £5 million for land with planning permission for 350 houses) which if approved would bring the airport back into public ownership for the first time since it was sold to Peel in 2003.
 Purchasing the airport was Houchen's primary election pledge in his campaign in the 2017 Tees Valley mayoral election.
-The deal would be completed subject to ratification from the leaders of the five local authorities that made up the Tees Valley Combined Authority who were to vote on the deal in January 2019 at a purpose emergency TVCA meeting called by the Mayor.
+The deal would be completed subject to ratification from the leaders of the five local authorities that made up the Tees Valley Combined Authority (TVCA) who were to vote on the deal in January 2019 at a purpose emergency TVCA meeting called by the mayor.
 Stobart Aviation had been lined up to run the facility.

-Should the Mayor's plan to buy back the airport be approved by TVCA, Houchen said he planned to give local residents the opportunity to decide whether to change the airport's name back to Teesside International Airport.
+Should the mayor's plan to buy back the airport be approved by TVCA, Houchen said he planned to give local residents the opportunity to decide whether to change the airport's name back to Teesside International Airport.
 An online poll was conducted in December 2018 and of the 14,000 people who took part, 93% voted for the name to revert to Teesside International.

 On 24 January 2019, the six TVCA leaders unanimously voted in favour of the plan, bringing the airport back under public ownership after 16 years in the private sector.

-On 14 March 2019, the Mayor held a press conference at the airport confirming Stobart Aviation as the new airport operator.
+On 14 March 2019, the mayor held a press conference at the airport confirming Stobart Aviation as the new airport operator.
 Stobart would invest in a 25% stake in the new holding company with the TVCA owning the majority 75% (it was expected that prior to this the individual local authority shares would be transferred across to the TVCA).

-The takeover came at a time the airport was back on the rise, the 2017 terminal refurbishment was fueling growth in passenger numbers, Peel had invested in a new £3.5m radar system which went live in 2021, and they had "one of the largest increases in flights at the airport since the financial crash in 2007" lined up from "two major holiday companies", which the Mayor blocked in favour of using the start-up subsidies on solicitors and consults for the takeover instead.
+The takeover came at a time the airport was back on the rise, the 2017 terminal refurbishment was fuelling growth in passenger numbers, Peel had invested in a new £3.5 million radar system which went live in 2021, and they had "one of the largest increases in flights at the airport since the financial crash in 2007" lined up from "two major holiday companies", which the mayor blocked in favour of using the start-up subsidies on solicitors and consults for the takeover instead.